Sainthorizon/Printf/README.md

-printf work with my patner
+custom printf with all the functions an actual function would have